The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Faithbuilders Fellowship does a good study of Isaiah22 and the priestly nature of the keys to the temple and the sur peg in a fixed spot ("The Nail" "And I shall fasten him as a nail in a sure place; and he shall be for a glorious throne to his father's house."
 Isaiah22,23, auburn.edu/~allenkc/fbf/nail.html).
 This study helped me see that Shebna had been selfish and turned from humble service to self dealing and political aggrandizement, as if he were a king himself.

-This study ably lays out the permanent replacement of the Temple priesthood in the Hebrew Scriptures, of the office of priesthood itself (an office not in Ephesians4,11) and champions this replacement with the great new and final key holder himself, our one high priest, the risen Jesus, and His new Melchizedek priesthood according to the Book Hebrews.
+This study ably lays out the permanent replacement of the Temple priesthood in the Hebrew Scriptures, of the office of priesthood itself (an office not found in the NT per Ephesians4,11) and champions this replacement with the great new and final key holder himself, our one high priest, the risen Jesus, and His new Melchizedek priesthood according to the Book Hebrews.
 Faithbuilders, I'm summarizing, goes on to say that Jesus is this final sure peg, humankind's final secure nail, our great high priest, the replacement of all former key bearers, and the only present bearer.

 But while our brethren at Faithbuilders ably make this argument, they do not address Matthew16,19 where Jesus did in fact give the keys to the kingdom to Peter, not as a priest in an Ephesians4,11 Christian office, but as the Apostle who first understood the revelation of who Jesus was.